irmen/pyminiaudio/README.md

 variable number of frames per call.

+*function*  ``stream_raw_pcm_memory  (pcmdata: Union[array.array, memoryview, bytes], nchannels: int, sample_width: int) -> Generator[Union[bytes, array.array], int, NoneType]``
+> Convenience generator function to stream raw pcm audio data from memory.
+Usually you don't need to use this as the library provides many other streaming options that work on much smaller, encoded, audio data.
+However in the odd case that you only have already decoded raw pcm data you can use this generator as a stream source.
+The data can be provided in ``array`` type or ``bytes``, ``memoryview`` or even a numpy array.
+Be sure to also specify the correct number of channels that the audio data has, and the sample with in bytes.

 *function*  ``vorbis_get_file_info  (filename: str) -> miniaudio.SoundFileInfo``
 > Fetch some information about the audio file (vorbis format).